 Radio engineer and developer of the Joan –Elenor system made the first real attempt to develop the early technology behind the walkie-talkie from 1934 to 1941.

-In 1937, Canadian inventor Donald L. Hings also developed a portable signalling system for his employer CM&S, which he called ‘packset,’ and later on became known as walkie-talkie.
+In 1937, Canadian inventor Donald L. Hings also developed a portable signaling system for his employer CM&S, which he called ‘packset,’ and later on became known as a walkie-talkie.

 Three years later, an engineering team at the Galvin Manufacturing Company, which would later become Motorola, developed the first radio receiver/transmitter, the backpacked Motorola SCR-300, which they also nicknamed walkie-talkie.